What are the costs involved to deliver my boat?

 Can I go on the delivery?

-A delivery is not a teaching platform.
-If you would like to take advantage of our teaching services please see the 'On Board Training' page.
+A delivery is not an effective teaching platform.
+If you would like to take advantage of our teaching services please visit our Yacht Instruction page

 If additional crew are needed can I provide my friends and relatives?